 Behind Gare Saint Lazare

-After some days in Paris I got into my archeological pastime project.
+After some days in Paris, I got into my archeological pastime project.
 I visited the scene.
-The dramatic metal fence is still the same, which is astonishing, but it also confused me because any place along Rue de Londres looked to be it.
+The dramatic metal fence is still the same, which is astonishing, but it also confused me because any place along Rue de Londres looked like it could be the spot.
 It wasn’t until I consulted the image I had saved on my iPhone that I realized I was more than 200 feet off.

 I looked at the patterns in the fence first, but that led me astray a few times.
-While distinct, there are 3-4 places that had those exact details.
-I looked at where the tower was placed in the photograph, and finally I refined it to the clock tower, the angle of the rooftops and (as the most important guide), the still existing blurred little tower sticking up in the background to the right of the clock tower.
-Most likely one of the chimneys of the Hilton Paris Opera building.
+While distinct, there are 3-4 places that have those exact details.
+I looked at where the tower was placed in the photograph, and finally, I refined it to the clock tower, the angle of the rooftops, and (as the most important guide) the still-existing blurred little tower sticking up in the background to the right of the clock tower—most likely one of the chimneys of the Hilton Paris Opera building.

-That’s how I nailed the location to be very exactly an angle from where you wait for the green light in the Place de l’Europe roundabout where Rue de Londres meets Rue de Liège.
+That’s how I nailed the location to be exactly the angle from where you wait for the green light in the Place de l’Europe roundabout where Rue de Londres meets Rue de Liège.
 That’s the exact angle it was taken from.

 I also know it must have been taken early morning on a fairly overcast day.